-14.1.4 How do I teach non-fiction?
+How do I teach non-fiction?

 The Common Reading Experience provides students and teachers in all disciplines a chance to interact with a shared text.
 Critical analysis of texts may feel like foreign territory to some teachers; however, analysis is a skill that is useful in all areas of education and beyond and can be approached in ways with which teachers are comfortable.
-Writing classes use the common reading text as the basis of a major project, but work with the book in other classes does not need to be so in-depth or take up entire class periods.
+Writing classes use the Common Reading Text as the basis of a major project, but work with the book in other classes does not need to be so in-depth or take up entire class periods.
 Try to implement short in-class discussions, homework assignments, response papers, or journal writings using the themes and prompts listed in this guide.
-Or ask students to examine the choices Nezhukumatahil makes as a writer (style, structure, dialect, dialogue, etc.) and how they impact us as readers.
-Remember that you can concentrate on a few narratives that relate specifically to the themes of your course.
+Or ask students to examine the choices Isay makes as an editor and how they impact us as readers.
+Remember that you can concentrate on a few stories that relate specifically to the themes of your course.
 This resource guide should provide starting points for discussions, homework, and/or writing assignments that will challenge students.

-14.1.5 How do I encourage students to read?
+How do I encourage students to read?

-Before assigning reading
+Before assigning reading:

-- Preview World of Wonders with students.
+- Preview Callings with students.
 Introduce the book during class.
 Explain how the book will be used in the course and how it will help students meet learning outcomes.
 Share your own excitement about the book, perhaps describing some favorite passages, events, or people. - Help students understand the depth of reading required.
 Display a passage, and model critical reading strategies such as text annotation and marginalia.

-As students read
+As students read:

 - Provide focused questions for students to consider while they are reading.
 Ask them to respond to those questions in writing before the next class. - Have students identify and submit a discussion topic or question via email or Blackboard after they have read an assignment but before the next class meeting.
-Use their topics and questions as the basis for class activities. - Require students to keep a reading response journal in which they comment on or question the reading assignment. - Ask students to underline/highlight several passages from a reading assignment.
+Use their topics and questions as the basis for class activities. - · Require students to keep a reading response journal in which they comment on or question the reading assignment. - Ask students to underline/highlight several passages from a readingassignment.
 In class, ask students to discuss one of their underlined/highlighted passages.

-After students have read
+After students have read: